anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 Time taken by overlaps_with_set:  0.019182008
 ```

-I believe these Python performance tips may bring a sea change for you when you want to save significant time and resources.
-I hope that you would try to incorporate these tips and tricks to make your applications run faster and more efficiently.
+I believe these performance tips may bring a sea change when you want to save significant time and resources.
+I hope you will try these tips and tricks to make your applications run faster and more efficiently.

 Thank you for reading.